swarmnyc/fulton-android/README.md

 # How To

 ## Get Started
 Many operations for Android need android.context.Context.
-Therefore, Fulton-Android needs to initialized before it does anythings.
+Therefore, Fulton-Android needs to be initialized before it can do anything.

 ``` kotlin
 // it can be initialized on create of an application